 Pari-mutuel laws in Florida have made casino gaming possible for many years, and the state’s seven tribal casinos have been offering live gaming since 1981.
 Although online casinos were not legal in 2021, online gambling companies are looking to leverage Florida’s long history of live gaming into a thriving digital economy.

-Sweepstakes sites offer slots and table games under a federal sweepstakes law, and although you cannot deposit, bet, or withdraw cash in the same way as real-money online casinos in other states, you can exchange onsite credits/points for prizes, including cash vouchers.
+Sweepstakes Casino sites in Florida offers slots and table games under a federal sweepstakes law, and although you cannot deposit, bet, or withdraw cash in the same way as real-money online casinos in other states. you can exchange onsite credits/points for prizes, including cash vouchers.

 Poker is not only legal in Florida’s tribal casinos but is also hugely popular.
 The state has over 800 poker tables, and the legal minimum age to play at these venues, including Seminole Hard Rock, is 18.
 Sweepstakes poker online follows the same system as casino games and offers another way to enjoy online gambling in Florida without real-money poker rooms.